-The Lorain County JVS Adult Career Center held its
+JVS Adult Career Center Graduates Receive Recognition

 “I know at times you wanted to quit,” said Dr. Glenn Faircloth, Superintendent of Lorain County JVS.
 “But you didn’t give up.
 And, tonight, we honor and recognize you for this outstanding accomplishment.”